vue-styleguidist/vue-styleguidist/docs/docs/Development.md

 Styleguidist uses Markdown for documentation: each JavaScript code block is rendered as an interactive playground with [CodeMirror](http://codemirror.net/).
 To do that we extract all these code blocks using [Remark](http://remark.js.org/).

-Webpack loaders (see below) generate JavaScript modules with all user components with their documentation and examples and pass all that to a React app which renders the style guide.
+Webpack loaders (see below) generate JavaScript modules with all used components with their documentation and examples and pass all that to a React app which renders the style guide.

 ## Webpack loaders and webpack configuration

-We use webpack loaders to hot reload the style guide on changes in user components, styles and Markdown documentation.
+We use webpack loaders to hot reload the style guide on changes in user components, styles, and Markdown documentation.
 We have three loaders ([loaders](https://github.com/vue-styleguidist/vue-styleguidist/tree/dev/packages/vue-styleguidist/loaders) folder):

 - `styleguide-loader`: loads components and sections;
 - `vuedoc-loader`: loads props documentation using [vue-docgen-api](Docgen.md);
 - `examples-loader`: loads examples from Markdown files;

 There are two more loaders — `css-loader` and `styles-loader` but they are just one-line aliases to corresponding webpack loaders.
-We don’t want to rely on webpack loader resolver because its behavior can be changed by user’s webpack config (Create React App does that for example).
+We don’t want to rely on a webpack loader resolver because its behavior can be changed by the user’s webpack config (Create React App does that for example).
 This way we can bypass webpack resolver and use Node resolver instead.
 These loaders are used like this:

 ```js
 require('!!../../../loaders/style-loader!../../../loaders/css-loader!codemirror/lib/codemirror.css')
 ```

 `!!` prefix tells webpack not to use any other loaders that may be listed in a webpack configuration to load this module.
-This ensures that user’s webpack configuration won’t affect Styleguidist.
+This ensures that the user’s webpack configuration won’t affect Styleguidist.

-Styleguidist tries to load and reuse user’s webpack config (`webpack.config.js` in project root folder).
+Styleguidist tries to load and reuse a user’s webpack config (`webpack.config.js` in the project root folder).
 It works most of the time but has some restrictions: Styleguidist [ignores](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/packages/vue-styleguidist/scripts/utils/mergeWebpackConfig.js) some fields and plugins because they are already included (like `webpack.HotModuleReplacementPlugin`), don’t make sense for a style guide (like `output`) or may break Styleguidist (like `entry`).

 We’re trying to keep Styleguidist’s own [webpack config](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/packages/vue-styleguidist/scripts/make-webpack-config.js) minimal to reduce clashes with user’s configuration.